delawaremathguy/ShoppingList/README.md

 The shopping list is sorted by the visitation order of the location in which it is found (and then alphabetically within each Location).
 Items in the shopping list cannot be otherwise re-ordered, although all items in the same Location have the same color as a form of grouping.

 * Why don't you let me drag these items to reorder them, you ask?
 Well, I did the reordering thing one time with .onMove(), and discovered that moving items around in a list in SwiftUI is an absolutely horrific user-experience when you have 30 or 40 items on the list -- so I don't so that anymore.
 And I also don't see that you can drag between Sections of a list.
 * The current code offers you the choice to see the shopping list either as one big list where the coloring helps distinguish between different location (use ShoppingListTabView1 when you compile it) or a sectioned-list with GroupedListStyle (use ShoppingListTabView2, the default view).
-Both seem to work fine for now.
+Both seem to work fine for now; and the DevTools tab lets you flip between these on the fly.

 The third tab shows a list of all locations, listed in visitationOrder (an integer from 1...100).
 One special Location is the "Unknown Location," which serves as the default location for all new items.
 I use this special location to mean that "I don't really know where this item is yet, but I'll figure it out at the store."
 In programming terms, this location has the highest of all visitationOrder values, so that it comes last in the list of Locations, and shopping items with an unassigned/unknown location will come at the bottom of the shopping list.